Urwah92/GNS3_topo_in_containerlab/README.md

 ### Switches (Arista cEOS)
 The cEOS image must be correctly specified in the YAML file.

-A recommended image can be pulled from Docker Hub using the following command:
+My ceos image can be pulled from Docker Hub using the following command:

     docker pull testing954/ceos:4.28.0F